gicentre/elm-vega/docs/changeNotes.md

 ## Additions

 - `leX` and `leY` for top level legend positioning.
-- `topojsonMeshInterior` and `topojsonMeshExterior` for interior and exterior filtering of topoJson meshes.
+- `topojsonMeshInterior` and `topojsonMeshExterior` for interior and exterior filtering of topoJSON meshes.
 - `dnMinSteps` and `dnMaxSteps` added to `trDensity` options
 - `trKde` transform for 1-d KDE from a distribution.
 - `trRegression` transformation function.